YonK0/appium-multithread/README.md

+# Appium multithread
+in this example i worked with spotify apk , i may upload another complex scripts in the future.

+NB : make sure you opened how much Bluestacks(in my case) instances. the script will automatically adb connect to the opened bluestacks instances and automatically start appium session to different ports

+I hope this can be helpfull , i know sometimes videos can show better details , i may record a video that cover all the steps together if it necessary .
+Thanks for reading this first Article !

 # Set up appium with Simulator

 Set up Appium with bluestack ( or any others simulators ) and python :